suvincent/openapi-mcp/README.md

 -   **Server URL Detection:** Uses server URLs from the spec as the base for tool interactions (can be overridden).
 -   **Filtering:** Options to include/exclude specific operations or tags (`--include-tag`, `--exclude-tag`, `--include-op`, `--exclude-op`).
 -   **Request Header Injection:** Pass custom headers (e.g., for additional auth, tracing) via the `REQUEST_HEADERS` environment variable.

+When a tool returns a JSON object containing a `path` field, combine it with the server base URL to form a full download link.
+For example, if the response is `{ "path": "/files/123" }` and the API base URL is `https://api.example.com`, an LLM can download using `https://api.example.com/files/123`.

 ## Installation